-The CFPB has not yet published any rules on credit reporting, but it is already making the system work better for consumers in a number of ways: persuading credit card companies to share real credit score information with consumers free of charge; making it easier for consumers to get their disputes in front of credit reporting agencies; and documenting the problem of medical debt, which affects 1 in 5 consumers and constitute over half of debt collection items on credit reports.
-The agency has issued an notice of proposed rulemaking on debt collection, and accepts complaints in their complaint portal on the issue.
+The CFPB has not yet published any rules on credit reporting, but it is already making the system work better for consumers in a number of ways.
+The Bureau has already persuaded credit card companies to share real credit score information with consumers free of charge; made it easier for consumers to get their disputes in front of credit reporting agencies; and documented the problem of medical debt, which affects 1 in 5 consumers and constitutes over half of debt collection items on credit reports.